-In September 2021, AB 1200 passed the California Senate requiring disclosure of PFAS used in cookware.
+In 2021, California AB 1200 and AB 652 were signed by the Governor, requiring disclosure of PFAS used in cookware and prohibiting the distribution and sale of food packaging and children's products containing PFAS.
 The 2021-22 California state budget includes \$4.3 million and 21 permanent positions to the State Water Resources Control Board to oversee cleanup of contaminants including PFAS.
 Orange County received a \$131 million EPA Water Infrastructure Finance and Innovation Act (WIFIA) Loan in 2021, which will support 35 PFAS treatment systems for 59 impacted wells in the Orange County Water District's service area.

 These treatment systems are currently under design and are expected to be constructed in the next two years.

-Two PFAS bills were introduced this year, including The Safer Clothes and Textiles Act (AB1817), which would ban the sale of clothing and textile products in California containing

-PFAS, and The PFAS-Free Beauty Act (AB2771), which would ban the entire class of PFAS from beauty and personal care products.
+Two additional PFAS-related bills were were passed in 2022, including The Safer Clothes and Textiles Act (AB 1817), which would ban the sale of clothing and textile products in California containing PFAS, and The PFAS-Free Beauty Act (AB2771), which would ban the entire class of PFAS from beauty and personal care products (24).